Organizing Hacks for your kitchen — this post includes hacks for cupboards, drawers and GREAT tips for small kitchens!

 Organizing Pots & Pans Hacks

 Organizing Pots & Pans can be HARD.
-BUT, if you have very many pans at all I recommend a pan organizer like this one.
+BUT, if you have very many pans at all I recommend a pan organizer like the one above (bottom right — it uses your vertical space).
 It has few benefits:

 - Easier to get the pan you need

 I talk about how I used mine in my post on awkward kitchen cupboards.

 Looking for more useable tips around your house like these? — This course changed how I look at organization, and I think it can really help you too!
 If this sounds like something you’d like….

 - knowing where things are

 - spending more time doing what you enjoy instead of cleaning

 - or being ready for guests at a moments notice